Radames Pera

-Radames Pera (born September 14, 1960) is an American actor best known for his role as "Grasshopper", the student Kwai Chang Caine in the 1972 to 1975 television series Kung Fu.
+Radames Pera is an American actor best known for his role as "Grasshopper", the student Kwai Chang Caine in the 1972 to 1975 television series Kung Fu.

 Early life and acting career

 Pera was born in New York City, the son of actress Lisa Pera and Spin Art's inventor, Eugene R. Pera.
 The couple split shortly after moving to Hollywood with their son in 1963.
 Over the next five years Lisa reached some notable success as an actor in film and network TV.

 In 1968, at age eight, Radames was discovered by classic film Director Daniel Mann to play the role of Anthony Quinn and Irene Papas' dying son in the feature A Dream of Kings (1969).
 The two met at a dinner party Radames' mother held and he got cast in the role of Stavros.

 After numerous young character roles, between 1972 until 1975 Radames appeared as Young Caine (better known as "Grasshopper") in the ABC television series Kung Fu.
 Caine was an orphan from Hunan Province in China who had an American father and a Chinese mother.
 He appeared throughout the original 4-year run of the hit Warner Bros./ABC series and for many more years in worldwide re-runs.
 For the role, Radames had to have his head shaved in the Pilot and Second Season, opting for bald-cap makeup during the 1st and 3rd seasons.

 In Kung Fu Radames mainly worked with veteran Asian-American actors Philip Ahn (Master Kan), Keye Luke (blind Master Po, who named him "Grasshopper") and Richard Loo (Master Sun).
 His "flashback" scenes mostly took place in a Shaolin Monastery where he was taught by monks to be a Shaolin priest and kung-fu master.
 He is depicted as the first person to be welcomed into a Shaolin Monastery who was not of full Chinese birth.
 Kwai Chang Caine as an adult was played by David Carradine.

 Radames also had a recurring role on Little House on the Prairie as John (Jr.), eldest adopted son of Mr. Edwards, and became Mary Ingalls' love interest during the show's second and third seasons.

 Pera's other acting roles include a disturbed pre-teen in an episode of Night Gallery, "Silent Snow, Secret Snow", narrated by Orson Welles; guest appearances on The Six Million Dollar Man; and as Don Ameche's son in the telefilm Gidget Gets Married.
 Between 1969 and 1985 other guest-starring credits include Lassie, Marcus Welby, M.D., Family Affair, Hawaii Five-O and The Waltons among many others.

 Radames withdrew from the acting business entirely after 1987.
 His final television appearances were on Mickey Spillane's The New Mike Hammer, and Starman.
 His last film role of the 20th century was as a Soviet soldier, Sgt.
 Stepan Gorsky in John Milius' Red Dawn (1984).

 He has been living in France since 2017.